xiyu1984/one-nft-one-funny/README.md

 (need a technical picture to explain)
 The key points of the technology are as follows:
 * `Following` mechanism can be implemented easily on Flow by resource interactions.
-* `Funny index` evaluation algorithm in the `Commend` mechanism can make out an estimation of how funny a `Duanji` or a `Punster` is, which depends both on commend counts and time passed.
+* `Funny index` evaluation algorithm in the `Commend` mechanism can make out an estimation of how funny a `Duanji` or a `Punster` is, which depends both on commending counts and time passed.
 * Advertisement mechanism based on `funny index` of `Punsters`.
 * A cross-chain trading market system.